hhhjjc/MAPTNet/README.md

 ### Dataset

-Please download the following datasets and put them into the `../FSSD-12` directory.:
+Please download the following dataset from [CPANet](https://github.com/VDT-2048/CPANet) and put them into the `../FSSD-12` directory.:

 ## Models